 MS Mineral and Energy Economics

 The M.S. degree in Mineral and Energy Economics is the Division's most popular program.
-In the first year students are trained in the core skills necessary for graduate-level economic analysis of energy and mineral topics.
+In the first year students are trained in the core skills necessary for graduate-level economic analysis of energy, mineral and environmental topics.
 In the second year students, in consultation with their advisor, customize their studies by selecting a set of enriching electives.
 The program is typically completed in two years: 12 courses (36 credit hours) with a recommended 3 courses per semester.

 Ph.D.
 Mineral and Energy Economics

 The Ph.D. program is designed for students interested in contributing economic research on mineral or energy topics through a Ph.D. thesis.
 Ph.D. students take the same first-year core as masters students followed by a set of advanced electives.
 They are then required to engage in original research of a professional-level quality.
 Ph.D. students must pass a series of qualification exams after the first and second year of course work and then form a committee of faculty who will evaluate the research thesis.
 Ph.D. students will take 48 credit hours (16 courses) in the classroom and an additional 24 credit hours of research under the supervision of their thesis advisor.
 Ph.D. students are encouraged to complete their degree requirements within four years.

 Dual Degree in Petroleum Economics & Management and Mineral & Energy Economics